Butler signs 6-year-old to be ‘Lifetime Bulldog’

 Back when Micah was 26 months old, doctors diagnosed him with leukemia.

 “I knew something else was going on,” said Katie Bieda, Micah’s mother.
-“I had to be the one to call Kyle and say hey, our two-year-old baby has cancer.”
+“I had to be the one to call Kyle and say ‘hey, our 2-year-old baby has cancer.'”

-While there was a 95 percent chance Micah could be cured, it would take 3.5 years of chemotherapy.
-For 8 months, it required weekly trips to Riley Hospital for Children.
+While there was a 95% chance Micah could be cured, it would take 3.5 years of chemotherapy.
+For 8 months, it required weekly trips to Riley Hospital for Children at IU Health.
 Because his immune system was comprised, it was the only outing he was allowed to do.

 “That’s how I made it through,” Katie said.
-“I didn’t let myself think about that other five percent.”
+“I didn’t let myself think about that other 5%.”

 Still, Micah never lost his smile or his enthusiasm.